 If you like Pork Tenderloin Lettuce Wraps, check out:

 Chicken, Tofu, and Shitake Lettuce Cups from Viet World Kitchen

 Pork Tenderloin Lettuce Wrap with Ginger Lime Dressing

 These lettuce wraps bring together what I love about Vietnamese flavors, done for the home kitchen.
 You start by making a gingery marinade for the pork that doubles as a dressing for the salad.
 The tenderloin, a particularly lean cut, cooks up quickly and very tender.
 Chicken or flank steak would work equally well here.

 - 1/2 cup lime juice (4 to 5 limes)

 - 1 tablespoon fish sauce

 - 2 tablespoons honey

-- 1/2 teaspoon Sriracha sauce or other favorite hot sauce (more if you like it spicy)
+- 1/2 to 1 teaspoon Sriracha sauce or other favorite hot sauce (adjust based on how spicy you want it)